Andy4495/AY3891x/README.md

 AY3891x Library
 ====================

-Arduino library for General Instrument AY-3-8910 / AY-3-8912 Programmable Sound Generator chip.
+Arduino library for General Instrument AY-3-8910 / AY-3-8912 Programmable Sound Generator chip, including clones like the YM2149.

 The AY-3-8913 variant has the same physical silicon as the other chips, but has a slightly different programming interface which uses a Chip Select signal. *The 8913 variant is not currently supported by the library.
 A future iteration of this library will likely include support.*